rmwdeveloper/experiment/Readme.md

 ##Filesystem Spec

 * For now, simple tree data structure.
 Nodes with children are directories, and endpoints are files.
 Metadata is stored flatly in the tree (Permissions, filenames, etc).
+A node can have an arbitrary number of children.

     * Permission setting: 4 letter string, e.g. 'rwx-' would allow user to read write execute on the file directory in question. r (read): view contents. w (write) create or remove files from directory. x (execute) CD into